UST-MICO/docs/service_description.rst

 type
     The type of this artefact.
 Values could be service, library or mobile_app.

+    .. hint:: We probably don't need this because we only support services

 owner
     Which team is responsible for this artefact.